MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/end-life-cycle-groups-teams-sites-yammer.md

 ## Power BI

-Power BI data and workspaces can operate independently from groups and teams and like other workloads offer different ways of being offboarded.
+Power BI data and workspaces can operate independently from groups and teams and like other workloads offer different ways of being off-boarded.

 **Copy reports to another workspace**